This post was updated on February 17th, 2023

 2. Eat a PCOS-Friendly Diet

 Scientists say that an unhealthy diet forms part of a “deadly quartet” of PCOS risk factors [20].
-Together with insulin resistance, elevated androgen levels, and low-grade inflammation, high carbohydrate consumption contributes to infertility and poor metabolic health.
+Together with insulin resistance, elevated androgen levels, and low-grade inflammation, high carbohydrate consumption causes PCOS infertility.

 This is why a PCOS diet is one of the best fertility treatments.
-Dietary changes are often all that’s required to achieve a healthy, successful pregnancy.
-This is especially true if you’re overweight or insulin resistant.
-By improving insulin sensitivity and reducing inflammation, the right diet resolves both of these fertility-reducing factors.
+It’s not just about achieving a healthy weight.
+Dietary changes are often all that’s required to get pregnant too.
+The right diet improves insulin sensitivity and reduces inflammation.
+It fights all of the factors that reduce fertility in PCOS women.
 This can also improve other PCOS symptoms like unwanted hair, acne, anxiety, and depression.
 The best thing about eating for fertility though is that you can do it alongside any other treatment.

 This was certainly Jamie’s experience.
 After participating in my free 30-Day PCOS Diet Challenge, Jamie lost weight, regulated her cycle, and soon fell pregnant.